Venture Capital

 When it comes to setting up the limited partnership agreement (LPA), the devil is in the details, especially those areas that pose a significant risk, including the fees (management fees, carry, incentive fees, etc.).

-Having a good understanding of these fees is crucial since this can ultimately affect the performance of the fund and, therefore, the performance for the LPs.
-As an emerging manager, you should also hire a trusted accounting partner with experience in venture capital to ensure the fund structuring is tax-efficient, work with you during audits and through the lifecycle of your fund.
+Understanding these fees is crucial since they can ultimately affect the fund's and, therefore, the LPs' performance.
+As an emerging manager, you should also hire a trusted accounting partner with experience in venture capital to ensure the fund structuring is tax-efficient and to work with you during audits and throughout the fund's lifecycle.

 Setting up an LPA and establishing the LLC is not one of those tasks you can manage yourself.
 It’s best to find a competent lawyer to set up these legal entities for you to ensure that everyone is protected.
 The legal costs of setting up a VC fund can range from $30,000 to over $200,000, depending on several variables.